Let’s say your goal is to lose fat, build muscle, or something similar.

 And if the same amount of calories are burned, the same size deficit will exist and the same amount of body fat will be lost.

-So when should do your cardio workout?
-Whenever the hell you want.
-Because, in the end, doing whatever best suits your schedule and preferences and therefore makes you most likely to consistently do it is always going to be the most important part.
+In the end, doing whatever best suits your schedule/preferences and therefore makes you most likely to consistently get it done will always be the most important part.
 (Additional details here: When Is The Best Time To Work Out?)

 “But I Heard Fasted Cardio Was Better?”